jacopoventurin/replica1/README.md

 # replica1

-This prgect contains the code to perform a replica exchange simulation for chignolin.
+This project contains code to perform replica exchange simulation with openmm
+    Examples:
+        chignolin